-The Bavarian Palace Department has planted this part of the garden with a display of many different historical varieties of grain (apart from rice).
+The Bavarian Palace Administration has planted this part of the garden with a display of many different historical varieties of grain (apart from rice).
 Free recipes are also available for some of the grains.
 The lower section of the garden, separated by a hedge, is closed off on the east side by a high fortified wall and at the northern tip by a small, fortified belvedere with a tiled tent roof.
 The flower meadow with a path winding through it is planted with high-stemmed fruit trees.

 | top |

 It is an approximately 20-minute walk from the station to the castle.